JuniperPhoton/SwitchDecor/README.md

 # SwitchDecor

-An app to help you adding frame to your favourite screenshots from Nintendo Switch.
+An app to help you adding frame to your favorite screenshots from Nintendo Switch.

 This project is written in Flutter, supporting both iOS and Android platform.